This isn’t a post about fish. It’s a post about mindset in business. It’s about getting paid.

 They will regularly attempt to get you to negotiate down on price so they can get everything they need for less than you’d normally be willing to do it for, or you’ll get to the end of the works and they won’t pay you.

-Next time, we’ll be looking at ways you can mitigate the risks of not getting paid using my three prong approach, so if you haven’t signed up for updates in your inbox, now is your chance!
+In another post I may explore methods you can use to mitigate the risks of not getting paid using my three prong approach, so if you haven’t signed up for updates in your inbox, now is your chance!

 Until then, I’d love to hear from you if you’ve ever had an experience like this.
 Leave your story in the comments below…